stefacep/2025-FRC-Control-System-Diagrams/README.md

 #
-These and the previous generation diagrams were designed with Team 3161 and WPILib Docs.
+These and the previous generation diagrams were designed with Team 3161.

 Diagram as a whole is Licensed in a [Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/)